gvwilson/sdxpy/src/lint/index.md

 ## Summary {: #lint-summary}

+[%f lint-concept-map %] summarizes the ideas introduced in this chapter;
-*Please see [%x bonus %] for extra material related to these ideas.*
+please see [%x bonus %] for some more related material.

 [% figure
    slug="lint-concept-map"